Fabo011/aws-solution-architect-helper/Another_Services/anotherservices.md

 - <b>Placement Groups: </b>AWS Placement Groups are logical groupings that enable control over the physical location of Amazon EC2 instances, optimizing network performance and availability based on workload requirements.
 ![Placement Groups](./draws/placementGroups.png)

+- <b>AWS Data Exchange: </b>AWS Data Exchange makes it easy for AWS customers to securely exchange and use third-party data on AWS.